-10 Tips for 2017 Holiday Nights at Greenfield Village
+10 Tips for Holiday Nights at Greenfield Village with Kids

-Saturday night the Henry Ford Museum hosted my family for 2017 Holiday Nights at Greenfield Village.
+Last year the Henry Ford Museum hosted my family for 2017 Holiday Nights at Greenfield Village.
 This is one of our favorite annual traditions.
 One thing that I love about Greenfield Village is that it is so large and there are so many extra activities that we always seem to find something new.
-Also, don’t forget to check out our 10 tips for Holiday Nights.
+Also, don’t forget to check out our 10 tips for attending Holiday Nights with kids.

 Our 2017 Holiday Nights Experience